 The Georgian military craft was too large and cumbersome to maneuver close to the mountain in extreme wind conditions.
 The rescue attempt was a failure.
 George said they’d try again later in the day if the winds allowed.
 In the meanwhile, he would stay in contact with the Armenian.

-It’s Andyonik’s saving grace that he is able to communicate.
+It’s Andranik’s saving grace that he is able to communicate.
 He has a cell phone, which he spends his nights charging with a hand cranked generator.
 Over the past three days, he had been running a minor call center from the top of the mountain, talking to the Armenian Rescue Ministry and the Embassy in Tbilisi.
 He had also been in contact with Armenian generals offering to send their own chopper teams to evacuate him, and representatives from the Georgian Climbing Federation.
 During the more difficult moments, he called his wife and daughter in Yerevan to pass news and comfort them.
 He was well aware of how dire his position was.
-Andyonik was running low on food, and the cold was starting to bite.
+Andranik was running low on food, and the cold was starting to bite.
 When the Georgian Climbing Federation offered to call in Mestia’s chopper to rescue him, he gave them the green light and offered to foot the bill.

 The Russian Defeat

-During the chopper’s scramble to try and pull Andyonik off the mountain, four members of the Zelenograd expedition had pulled back into the basecamp.
+During the chopper’s scramble to try and pull Andranik off the mountain, four members of the Zelenograd expedition had pulled back into the basecamp.
 They told us that the other 16 members of their climbing party were still working their way up the slopes, now gunning to help the Armenian.
 All had abandoned their hopes of the summit.